DataStax-Examples/getting-started-with-astra-python/README.md

 # Getting Started with Apollo - Python backend

+This sample Python backend provides a REST API service that is used with the Getting Started with Apollo UI to show a simple example of how to connect to and query DataStax Apollo databases.

+## Project Layout
+- [getting_started_with_apollo.py](getting_started_with_apollo.py) - entrypoint for the backend, registers controller blueprints with Flask app
+- [schema.cql](schema.cql) - database schema used by the application
+- [service](service/) - acts as the middle-man to take requests from the controllers and calls the corresponding dao methods.
+Note how this and [session_manager.py](dao/session_manager.py) are used to share a single DataStax Driver Session across API requests, this is a best practice.
+- [model](model/) - defines the Python objects that correspond to the database tables
+- [dao](dao/) - methods for accessing the database, contains the DataStax Driver API calls
+- [controller](controller/) - defines the API endpoints using Flask decorators

 ## Setup

 If you are familiar with Python, then you've likely gotten your hands on Python virtual environments.